‘9 hours in the cold:’ Family furious after child forgotten in daycare van - NewsBreak

 Makyia Artis’ family said she was picked up Friday morning by the Living Waters Childcare van service, brought to the daycare center, and left inside the van until dismissal nine hours later.

 According to administrators at the childcare center, the child said she was tired when she was picked up that morning.
 Since there weren’t many kids in the van at the time, she was allowed to take a nap in the back.
-The van monitor, the childcare center said, forgot Artis was there, and did not follow sign-in protocol, so she was marked absent for the day.
+The van monitor, the childcare center said, forgot Artis was there, and did not follow sign-in protocol, so she was marked absent for the day.‘Infuriating’: Mother of man killed Whiskey Row speaks out about unlicensed guards

 “Nine hours in the cold on a bus in 18 degree weather snowing all day long,” Artis’ grandmother, Brenda Powell, said.
 “The bus seats are leather, and windows had to have been covered in snow, where she couldn’t even see out because it snowed all day long.
 So she just slept balled up in a ball on a cold leather seat for 9 hours.”